 Is there someone in your office or workplace you just can’t seem to get along with?
 Do you lock heads with the same person in every meeting?
-Is there someone in your office that always takes the opposing argument to every point you make?
+Is there someone that always takes the opposing argument to every point you make?
 Perhaps you have a conflict you simply can’t ignore any longer.

 Here are 7 proven steps to effective conflict resolution: